|Copyright © 2005– by|

 discovered attack - when moved, a piece which masked an attack on an enemy piece is said to create a discovered attack.
 If the discovering piece also attacks something, then the situation is a double attack.

 discovered check - when moved, a piece which masked an attack on the enemy king is said to "discover" a check.
-Such a check is very dangerous because the defender is obliged to get his king out of check and cannot defend against whatever new threat the discovering piece may create.
+This type of check is very dangerous because the defender is obliged to get his king out of check and cannot defend against whatever new threat the discovering piece may create.
 If the discovering piece also gives check, the situation is a double check and the king's only possible defense is to move out of check (which may include capturing one of the attackers.)

 direct opposition - two kings separated by one square on a rank, file or diagonal.

 distant opposition - applies to K+P vs K endgame positions where the kings are separated by 2 or more squares on a rank or file.
 If there are an even number of squares between them, the side on the move has the opposition.
 If there are an odd number of squares between them, the side on the move does not have the opposition.
-Exception: if there is a pawn on the same rank as a king, or on one of the ranks between the two kings, the strategy of maintaining distant opposition does not work (see also the opposition, triangulation, zugzwang.)
+Exception: if there is a pawn on the same rank as a king, or on one of the ranks between the two kings, the strategy of maintaining distant opposition does not work (see also the opposition, magic square, triangulation, zugzwang.)

 double attack - movement of a piece or pawn results in two enemy units being attacked simultaneously.
 All forks are at least double attacks, but not all double attacks are forks.